 Table 2 : Adverse reactions occurring at an incidence

 ≥ 1% in the NEXIUM I.V. group

 Intravenous treatment with esomeprazole 20 and 40 mg administered as an injection or as an infusion was found to have a safety profile similar to that of oral administration of esomeprazole.

-In a randomized, open-label, multi-national study to evaluate the pharmacokinetics of repeated intravenous doses of once daily esomeprazole, esomeprazole was well tolerated in pediatric patients 1 month to 17 years old, inclusive.
+A randomized, open-label, multi-national study to evaluate the pharmacokinetics of repeated intravenous doses of once daily esomeprazole in pediatric patients 1 month to 17 years old, inclusive was performed.
 The safety results are consistent with the known safety profile of esomeprazole and no unexpected safety signals were identified.
 [See CLINICAL PHARMACOLOGY]